cookiemonsternz/blog/_posts/2025-05-1-software-design.md

 - Hackable (open source, easy to modify)
 - Expandable (fader wing, etc.)

-## Software
-I've come up with a few ideas for the software, and I'll go over them here.

-### Modular Synth
+## The software (Modular Synth)
 Modular synths get a bit of a bad rap, for example, the first image that comes up on google is this abomination:
 ![Modular Synth](https://img.redbull.com/images/c_crop,x_0,y_0,h_1749,w_2624/c_fill,w_1500,h_1000/q_70,f_auto/redbullcom/2019/01/04/b3fce7b3-a7a5-44a4-bc2f-e616b187f70b/richard-devine-modular-synth)
 Which is, safe to say, **not** what I want to go for.

-For this system, I'm imagining a modular workspace, based on the raw concept of *Input -> Output*.
+For this system, I'm thinking a modular system, based on the raw concept of *Input -> Output*.
 In short, you have a number of inputs (faders, buttons, sounds, etc.), and a number of outputs (light properties, e.g intensity, color, etc.).

 In between the inputs and outputs, there are a large number of modules, which can be connected together to create a signal chain.
 For example, you could have a fader, which is connected to a *Math* module, which is connected to the position x output of a fixture.
 In addition to inputs such as faders, you can also have *LFO* or *MIDI* inputs, and define constant inputs or information about the fixture (e.g, ordered id, fixture type, location, etc.).